 SALT LAKE CITY — A group of Mormons has filed a lawsuit to have a medical marijuana measure removed from the election ballot.
 The Church of Jesus Christ of Latter-day Saints member Walter.
 J. Plumb financed the campaign against the measure, claiming that the measure violates his religious beliefs.

-Plumb specifically has a problem with a provision in the measure preventing landlords from renting property to medical marijuana patients.
-The lawsuit contends that Mormon property owners would be forced to rent to medical marijuana patients under the measure which would conflict with the landlord's religious beliefs.
+Plumb specifically has a problem with a provision in the measure preventing landlords from renting property to medical marijuana consumers.
+The lawsuit contends that Mormon property owners would be forced to rent to medical marijuana consumers under the measure which would conflict with the landlord's religious beliefs.

 The lawsuit states, "The Church of Jesus Christ of Latter Day Saints have a constitutional right to exercise their religious beliefs.
 This includes the right not to consort with, be around, or do business with people engaging in activities which their religion finds repugnant."

-The medical marijuana measure aims to legalize marijuana as a treatment for patients suffering from AIDS/HIV, cancer, epilepsy, intractable chronic pain, and several other illnesses.
+The medical marijuana measure aims to legalize marijuana as a treatment for individuals suffering from certain illnesses.
 Opponents of the measure claim that it is too similar to recreational marijuana laws in legal marijuana states.

 Religion vs. Marijuana